TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 1. When Radarr shall consider a movie is available.
 1. The Quality Profile you want to use on `Radarr 2`.
 1. Your Root location for your media library.
-1. If you want items added to have a tag.
 1. The Full URL to `Radarr 1` (Use local URL if they run on the same system).
 1. Your API Key of `Radarr 1`.
 1. Which Profile of `Radarr 1` you want to Sync with `Radarr 2`.
-1. Tags from source instance to import from.
 1. Test the connection to `Radarr 1`.
 1. Save your settings.